 - Employee records: Each worker’s payroll information is different, including different salaries, hourly rates, tax withholdings, and benefit payments.
 Payroll information also changes, as employees are promoted or have a change in family status.
 Maintaining these records is time-consuming.

-- Tax reporting: The federal, state, and city income tax returns are all different, and you may need to file dozens of tax forms each month and year.
+- Tax reporting: Tax reporting: The federal, state, and city income tax returns are all different, and you may need to file a dozen tax forms each month and year.

-For all of these reasons, you may save time and costs by outsourcing the payroll function to a third party firm.
+You may save time and costs by outsourcing the payroll function to an outside company, such as QuickBooks Online Payroll.
 These companies can manage both payroll processing and tax reporting, and they make the necessary changes to their software as the tax laws change.

-Here are the important due dates you need to know for the 2019 calendar year.
-The dates are grouped by the type of tax collected to make things easier as filing deadlines approach.
+Here are the important due dates you need to know for 2020.
+They’re grouped by the type of tax collected:

-Deadline for businesses to file information returns with the IRS that report on 1099s issued for 2019.
-Companies use IRS Form 1096 (Annual Summary and Transmittal of US Information Returns) for this filing.
+Deadline for businesses to file information returns that report on 1099s issued for 2018.
+Companies use IRS Form 1096 (Annual Summary and Transmittal of US Information Returns for this filing).

 April 1, 2020

-The deadline for filing 1099s electronically is April 1st.
-If you don’t file electronically, the deadline is February 29th (see above).
+Deadline for filing 1099s electronically.
+If you don’t file electronically, the deadline is February 28 (see above).